 You will have an access to many different materials (such as silicone, various resin, plaster, pigments, and metal spatulas) that allow you to try pricey materials prior to purchasing them for yourself.

-Finally, we are casting materials of our choice in a mould that we made and prepared for casting.
+We wI’ll be casting materials of your choice in a mould that we made and prepared for casting.
 We also learn what to do with casting seams and how to re-touch our pieces and treat them when they come out of a mould.

 Customisation to your needs is available, prices may vary.
 Just get in touch!

 Please note: This course can be customised according to a specific mould or production you would like to make.
 Body casting (from life models) is an option too; This is widely used for eg. babies’ feet and hands, pregnant belly or even a person’s face.

 What will I get? ( optional, not all at once) :